progwebtec/classes-module/content/classes/ss2025/m1/_index.md

 M1 Media Programming is a general refresher and brush-up on your programming and software engineering skills.
 The class is divided in two mostly independent parts:
-1. The Lab on Wednesday introduces the three specialisation areas of our media informatics program: Game Technology and Interactive Systems, Visual Computing and Web Technology. sdafadsf
-This part is held
-by various lectures according to the respective area, refer to the [lab schedule](./schedule) for more information.
+1. The Lab on Wednesday introduces the three specialisation areas of our media informatics program: Game Technology and Interactive Systems, Visual Computing and Web Technology.
+This part is held by various lectures according to the respective area, refer to the [lab schedule](./schedule) for more information.

 2. The main part on Friday is a general repetition and/or introduction of advanced programming concepts.